N85UK/UNRAID_Apps/Apps/AWS_EUM/README_CA.md

 # AWS End User Messaging - Community Applications

-This package bundles the AWS SMS App as a Community Applications (CA) template for UnRaid.
+This package bundles the AWS SMS App as a Community Applications (CA) template for UNRAID.

 ## ✅ Status: Ready for CA Submission

 The Docker image has been built and published to GitHub Container Registry:
-- **Image**: `ghcr.io/n85uk/aws-eum:latest`
+- **Image**: `ghcr.io/paulmccann140689/aws-eum:latest`
 - **Build Status**: ✅ Successful
 - **CA Template**: ✅ Configured